 Fit and Finish

 Make sure reel mounts are as secure.
 Rod handles [wells type] for casting comfort in freshwater and fighting butts for saltwater.
 Also, look at the line guides; they should allow the line to run freely without slapping the rod.
 Ceramic coatings are often used to reduce friction, but stainless steel is the most common.

 What can you afford?

-Offshore made fly rods at Walmart are $30 to $99 for tepid beginners or occasional backyard pond anglers.
-If you fly fish locally and seriously a few times a month, think in the $200 to $500 range.
-Top fly rods and specialty fly rods about $600 $1,000 to several thousand dollars for bamboo.
+Offshore-made fly rods at Walmart are $30 to $99 for tepid beginners or occasional backyard pond anglers.
+If you fly fish locally and seriously a few times a month, think in the $200 to $500 range: top fly rods and specialty fly rods are about $600, and $1,000 to several thousand dollars for bamboo.